Modular invariance groups and defect McKay-Thompson series: Introduction

 In this work, we construct a number of new defect McKay-Thompson series, using decompositions of the stress tensor of the monster CFT into those of smaller RCFTs.
 These decompositions, inspired by Norton's monstralizer pairs, the work of H{\"o}hn \cite{hohn_selbstduale_1995} and subsequent generalizations which are explicated and generalized in \cite{bae_conformal_2021}, allow us to (non-exhaustively) catalog TDLs of the monster theory, as well as their eigenvalues, from which we may construct the defect McKay-Thompson series.
-We may then use the known modular properties of the smaller RCFTs appearing in our decompositions to infer the modular properties of the defect McKay-Thompson series.
-Doing so, we find that the genus-zero property of the classical McKay-Thompson series does not in general seem to hold for their noninvertible counterparts.
+We may then use the known modular properties of the smaller VOAs appearing in our decompositions to infer the modular properties of the defect McKay-Thompson series.
+Doing so, we find that the genus-zero property of the classical McKay-Thompson series does not hold in general for their non-invertible counterparts.

-The paper is organized as follows: In Section 2, we describe the methodology used to construct and analyze the defect McKay-Thompson series, including the use of monstralizer pairs.
+The paper is organized as follows: In section 2, we describe the methodology used to construct and analyze the defect McKay-Thompson series, including the use of monstralizer pairs.
 Section 3 describes our method for computing the modular invariance groups of the resulting objects, first in $\SL(2, \mb Z)$ and then considering enlargements in $\SL(2, \mb R)$.
 Finally, section 4 presents our findings on the invariance groups of several defect McKay-Thompson series, detailing both the genus zero and non-genus zero cases, and discusses potential extensions to this work.